Use Cases > Handle Frustrated Callers

 What we check.

-• Your agent acknowledges the emotion without mirroring it.
+• Acknowledges the emotion without mirroring it.

-• It doesn't say "I understand, but..."
+• Doesn't say "I understand, but..."

 How it works.